shevvek/lilypond-ts-mode/README.md

 # LilyPond Tree-sitter Mode
-This package provides `lilypond-ts-mode`, an Emacs major mode for [GNU LilyPond](https://lilypond.org/), using [the Tree-sitter grammar created by Nate Whetsell](https://github.com/nwhetsell/tree-sitter-lilypond/) and the built-in `treesit` feature of Emacs 30+. `lilypond-ts-mode` runs LilyPond itself as an interactive Scheme environment via [Geiser](https://www.nongnu.org/geiser/), enabling live access to LilyPond's full Scheme API from Emacs.
+This package provides `lilypond-ts-mode`, an Emacs major mode for [GNU LilyPond](https://lilypond.org/) that supports rhythmic position-based code navigation.

+`lilypond-ts-mode` uses [the Tree-sitter grammar created by Nate Whetsell](https://github.com/nwhetsell/tree-sitter-lilypond/) and the built-in `treesit` feature of Emacs 30+. `lilypond-ts-mode` runs LilyPond itself as an interactive Scheme environment via [Geiser](https://www.nongnu.org/geiser/), enabling live access to LilyPond's full Scheme API from Emacs.

 Currently this package is in alpha.

 ## Currently supported features
+* Musical time-based code navigation: cycle through the same measure/beat in all parts with a single command.
 * Live access to LilyPond's full Scheme API from Emacs, by running LilyPond itself as the Scheme REPL via Geiser.
 This is usable both for `lilypond-ts-mode` files and for `scheme-mode` files.
 * Interactively evaluate LilyPond code within the active REPL via `lilypond-ts-eval-region`.
 (Note: this is currently implemented in a way that does minimal checking for valid expression boundaries or error conditions.)
-* Musical time-based code navigation: cycle through the same measure/beat in all parts with a single command.
 * Parser based indentation for LilyPond code, with `scheme-mode` indentation of embedded Scheme.
 Arbitrarily nested embeddings are supported.
 * Smart type-based auto-completion for property expressions (e.g. `Staff.TextScript.whiteout`).
 * Auto-completion for `\`-escaped words (e.g. `\relative`).